jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 In this example, the student has a `num` variable whose value is some integer, and they're trying to write some code that gets run if the integer is `5` or `6` or `7`.
 The code snippet above seems reasonable at first glance, but it actually does something **completely different** from what the student would expect.

-Let's focus on the `num == 5 or 6 or 7` part, because that's the thing that isn't doing what the student expects.
+Let's focus on the `num == 5 or 6 or 7` part, because that's the part that isn't doing what the student expects.
 Here's what Python sees when you write that code:

 <div class="boolean-diagram">
 <div class="expression">num == 5</div>